diegosiao/Tetris/README.md

 Configuration Section | Key | Description
 --- | --- | ---
-ConnectionStrings | Tetris_CommandsConnectionString | The connection string for read and write database commands ConnectionStrings | Tetris_QueriesConnectionString | The connection string for readonly database commands AppSettings | Tetris_EncryptionKey | Secret to be used in simple encryption and decryption operations
+ConnectionStrings | TetrisCommands | The connection string for read and write database commands ConnectionStrings | TetrisQueries | The connection string for readonly database commands AppSettings | TetrisEncryptionSecret | Secret to be used in simple encryption and decryption operations

 ## Getting Started